Melomario57/Melomario57/README.md

 A passionate beginner Front end developer from México.

-I´m willing to learn the indispensable tools and technologies to become an Full Stack developer and i hope to get an opportunity in the future to work in the tech industry.
+I´m willing to learn the indispensable tools and technologies to become an Full Stack developer and i hope to get an opportunity in the future to work for the tech industry.

 ---